aws-containers/ecsworkshop/content/microservices/crystal/tabs/cdk.md

 - Now that we've seen the service autoscale out, let's stop the running while loop.
 Simply press `control + c` to cancel.

 - Time to cancel the load test.
-By prepending our command with `&`, we instructed it to run in the background.
-Bring it back to the foreground, and stop it.
-To stop it, type the following:
+To stop it, type the following: `control + c`

-  - `fg`
-  - `control + c`

 - NOTE: To ensure application availability, the service scales out proportionally to the metric as fast as it can, but scales in more gradually.
 For more information, see the [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-autoscaling-targettracking.html)